vidojesevic/datastrlib/README.md

 gcc -o user-project main.c -I datastrlib-main/include -L datastrlib-main/build -l:datastrlib.a
 ```
 ## Contributing
 If you want to contribute to a project and make it better, your help is very welcome.
-Here is few
+Here is few guidelines to follow:

 ### How to make a clean pull request